Find out how to get from Brasov to Bran Castle – also known as Dracula’s castle in Transylvania.

 We took a tour around the castle and followed the stream of people.
 Bran Castle had a crowd, but I still got a nice view of the castle and different rooms.

-At Bran Castle I mostly liked the courtyard and the view from the outside.
+At Dracula castle Romania, I mostly liked the courtyard and the view from the outside.
 It comes with a mythical vibe even though the sun was out and it’s very touristy.

 Is Bran Castle worth visiting?

 I’ve read dozens of disappointed reviews of Bran Castle where people expected more, think it’s tacky and don’t recommend visiting.

 You’re not going to see wooden spikes leading up to the castle entrance and there is no giant torture dungeon or scary organ music playing inside.
 But if you take Dracula out of the equation and adjust your expectations, Bran Castle is worth visiting.

 Travel doesn’t always have to be serious, it’s should first and foremost be fun.
 So although Bran Castle is not the real Dracula’s Castle, it’s still fun to visit as long as you don’t expect Dracula to show up.